ashleyelaine/wp-custom-queries/README.md

 # wp-custom-queries
-Notes and examples of WordPress custom queries
+Notes and examples of WordPress custom queries using ajax